thomasernie/js-example/NODE.md

    other ways to install -  npm install <packagename> , npm install <packagename> --save , npm install <package_name> --save-dev
        "npm install --save [package-name]"      -> installs the package and updates the dependencies in the package.json file/existing file.
        "npm install --save-dev [package-name]"  -> installs the package and updates the dependencies in the development environment       (devdependencies).
-       "npm install --save [package-name]"      -> installs the package but does not update the dependencies.

 3) Why Yarn?
 => Yarn is also considered as a package manager for the code.